Immortal215/Assignment-Notebook/README.md

 ### Assignment Notebook

 > Add assignment titles, descriptions, subjects and change the due date if neccessary.
+(Editable afterwards as well)

 > Delete assignments individually or delete them all at once.